Bicycle lane road marking on a tarmac road with the sun shining in the background.

 • Basic cycling tips – Including where you can legally cycle, what you should wear and more.

-• Find a free cycle route – Search for routes near you, and you can filter by ride distance and bike type (eg, mountain or road bike).
+• Find a free cycle route – Search for routes near you, and you can filter by ride distance and bike type (for example, mountain or road bike).
 It will also show you how hilly that route is.
 (Cycling UK has a similar journey planner tool.)

 • Learn to commute with confidence – Even if you're not commuting, this video may be handy for learning how to cycle on roads for the first time (there's also a free e-book for commuters if you prefer to read rather than watch).